Skip to content

 • access to the current app runtime when needed

-• world helpers for setup when the helper depends on existing records
+• world helpers for setup when the helper depends on existing records, usually kept in a nearby folder like tests/world-helpers/

 Canonical first, dynamic second